norfolkpine/bh_timesheets/docs/architecture.md

 ## Overview

-The Ben Heath Pty Ltd Timesheets application follows a modern web application architecture with separate frontend and backend services.
+The Timesheets application follows a modern web application architecture with separate frontend and backend services.

 ## System Components